bugrahancamlibel/Smurfs-Maze/README.md

 -Type the character you want to play with (on console).
 There is 2 types of players ('tembel sirin' and 'gozluklu sirin').

--Then just try to reach to the La Schtroumpfette.
+-Attempt to reach to the La Schtroumpfette.

 -Your beginning point is 20.

+Here is the rules:

--If Gargamel catchs you it will cost -15 points for you.
+If Gargamel catchs you it will cost -15 points for you.

--If Azrael catchs you it'll cost -5 points.
+If Azrael catchs you it'll cost -5 points.

--If your point is lower then 0 you lost.
+If your point is lower then 0 you lost.

--If you reach La Schtroumpfette you win!
+If you reach La Schtroumpfette you win!

 Have fun!